sunfounder/raspad3/docs/source/raspad_monitor_device.rst

   :width: 700
   :align: center

-Back to the main page, drag a“when gpio 0 is high”from Raspberry Pi GPIO function and a “play sound (hello) until done”to the coding area.
+Back to the main page, drag a “when gpio 0 is high” from Raspberry Pi GPIO function and a “play sound (hello) until done”to the coding area.

 .. image:: img/pir11.png
   :width: 500